 ● an indication of dates during the spring semester that would be best for the Fellow’s visit

-● a detailed budget that includes travel expenses, research or related materials, anticipated lodging and meal costs, as well as honorarium.
+● a detailed budget that includes travel expenses, research of related materials, anticipated lodging and meal costs, as well as honorarium

 In the case of international visitors, the faculty should be aware that he/she is responsible for working with Colby Controller Rubin Rivera and his team to obtain the appropriate U.S. visa and tax information to complete the necessary pre-visit documents.
 This should be done well in advance of the Fellow’s intended visit.

 Product: Each Fellow’s program, to be outlined in the proposal, will be expected to include at least one public presentation by the Fellow for the Colby and greater Waterville community.
 Another required component is at least two opportunities for close interaction with Colby students in other forums, including but not limited to participation in classes, mealtime discussions, and counseling on research or career opportunities.
 The faculty host should send notification to the Goldfarb Center Faculty Coordinating Committee in advance of the Fellow’s arrival to invite possible other opportunities to engage with the Fellow.
 If the faculty member intends to engage in a research project with the Fellow, it is appropriate to discuss that in the proposal as well.
 NOTE: Included in the end product of the visit, recipients are required to submit to the Goldfarb Center Assistant Director, a detailed report of all expenses paid for by the grant money (including copies of receipts organized by date).
 Failure to do so will preclude future grants.
 Reports are due 10 days after the Fellow’s departure from campus.